 Octopus Cloud and Octopus Server are built on the same code base.
 The differences stem from the additional configuration steps we perform during the Octopus Cloud build.
 The differences are:

 Before starting your migration, please ensure you are familiar with these fundamental differences (and limitations).
 Depending on your requirements, Octopus Cloud, in its current form, might not be suitable for you.
-If any of these limitations are deal-breakers, we’d love to know; please contact our support team.
-We are constantly improving Octopus Cloud; a current limit has a genuine chance of changing in the future.
+If any of these limitations are deal-breakers, we’d love to know; please contact our Sales team.
+We are constantly improving Octopus Cloud; a current limit has a strong likelihood of changing in the future.

 You must be running Octopus 2021.1.x or higher to leverage the Export/Import Projects feature in order to migrate your projects.
 We recommend upgrading to the latest version of Octopus Deploy prior to starting your upgrade.